 Lastly, the holiday season can be an especially tough time for anyone who has lost someone close to them (aka most of us).
 There is this mix of emotions ranging from happy nostalgia and intense sadness wishing we could spend this time with those we love that are no longer with us.

 ** I found this blog post helpful if you're looking for some help dealing with grief during the holidays.

 Mix the big gatherings, food and alcohol, lingering feelings of sadness, potential sickness and then tack on sleep deprivation (shout out to you moms) and it’s the perfect equation for burnout.
 No wonder we get stressed during the holidays!
 It’s a lot of emotions that can affect us both physically and emotionally.
 The good news, is that these feelings are completely normal and you are not alone.

 The following are a list of ways that I have found help me to stay sane during this chaotic season.
-I hope some of these can help you feel more at ease and more present. ** Try to remember that these are special times with the people you love the most.
-Once in a lifetime moments.
-There is nothing worse than looking back on years where you should have felt happy and present but you couldn’t get out of your own way enough to relax and soak it in!
+I hope some of these can help you feel more at ease and more present. ** Try to remember that these are special times with the people you love the most -- moments you will never get back.
+There is nothing worse than looking back on years where you wanted to feel happy and present but you couldn’t get out of your own way enough to relax and soak it in!

 1. Spend time alone

 Whether it’s your morning routine, your midday gym break or your late-night walk around the neighborhood, schedule and prioritize that one-on-one time with yourself.
 This is crucial for my everyday life but even more so during the holidays.
 Give yourself that chance to take a deep breath and check in with yourself.
 You can’t pour from an empty cup, so make sure you fill yours up first!

 2. Get outside